|Pilot Major Marion N. "Buzz" Pharr, O-22626 C. O. 431st BS (MIA / KIA) Newborn, GA

 "9220 delivered to Cheyenne May 26, 1942; assigned to 7th AF at Hickham, Hawaii Jun 5, 1942; transferred to 13th AF (Poppy), July 22, 1942; WO June 15, 1944."

 Missing Air Crew Report (MACR) 15885 was created retroactively and does not list the serial number.
 The location of this loss is listed as "vicinity of Tulagi".
 Another source states the loss was "east of Henderson Field".
-Yet another source lists the loss as over the "North Solomons" which could refer to either Bougainville or the Shortland Islands.
+Yet another source lists the loss as over the "North Solomons" which could refer to either Bougainville or the Shortland Island.

 Fortress Against The Sun page 224, 226, 390, 428